1984 Intercontinental Cup

 The 1984 Intercontinental Cup was an association football match between Liverpool of England and Independiente of Argentina on 9 December 1984 at the National Stadium in Tokyo, Japan, the annual Intercontinental Cup contested between the winners of the Copa Libertadores and European Cup.
-Independiente were appearing in their sixth Intercontinental Cup, they had won the competition once in 1973 and lost the other four.
-Liverpool were making their second appearance in the competition, after their loss in 1981.
+Independiente were appearing in their sixth Intercontinental Cup.
+They had won the competition once in 1973 and lost the other four.
+Liverpool was making their second appearance in the competition, after their loss in 1981.

 The teams had qualified for the competition by winning their continent's primary cup competition.
 Independiente qualified by winning the primary South American cup competition, the Copa Libertadores.
 They won the 1984 Copa Libertadores by defeating Brazilian team Grêmio 3–1 on points in the finals.
 Liverpool qualified by winning the primary European cup competition, the European Cup.
 They won the 1983–84 European Cup by beating Italian team A.S.
 Roma 4–2 in a penalty shoot-out after the match finished 1–1.

 Watched by a crowd of 62,000, Independiente took the lead in the sixth minute when José Percudani scored.
 Liverpool had the better of the possession during the match, but they were unable to convert their chances and the match finished in a 1–0 victory to Independiente.
 The win was the Argentine club's second triumph in the competition and the fifth in a row by the South American team.

 Background

 Independiente qualified for the Intercontinental Cup as the reigning Copa Libertadores winners.
 They won the 1984 Copa Libertadores by beating Grêmio 3–1 on points over two legs in the finals.
 It would be Independiente's sixth appearance in the competition.
 Their previous five appearances had resulted in one win in 1973 and four defeats in 1964, 1965, 1972 and 1974.

 Liverpool had qualified for the Intercontinental Cup as a result of winning the 1983–84 European Cup.
 They beat Roma 4–2 in a penalty shoot-out after the match finished 1–1 to win their fourth European Cup.
 Liverpool were appearing in their second Intercontinental Cup.
 Their appearance in 1981 resulted in a 3–0 defeat against Flamengo.
 Liverpool were scheduled to appear in 1977 and 1978 but did not compete.
 They declined to play in 1977 and were replaced by runners-up Borussia Mönchengladbach, while in 1978, Liverpool and Boca Juniors declined to play each other.

-Liverpool's last match before the Intercontinental cup was against Coventry City in the 1984–85 Football League First Division.
+Liverpool's last match before the Intercontinental Cup was against Coventry City in the 1984–85 Football League First Division.
 They won 3–1 courtesy of two goals from John Wark and one from Ian Rush.
 The last match Independiente played before the Intercontinental Cup was against Rosario Central in the 1984 Argentine Primera División, which they lost 1–0.